PSPDFKit-labs/docsignals/README.md

 ![docsignals demo](assets/docsignals-demo.gif)

-## The whole idea, in one screen
+## In a Nutshell

-You write the questions once, in a YAML **pack**. docsignals reads each document with [Nutrient DWS Data Extraction](https://www.nutrient.io/api/), asks every question of every page with [Jev](https://typesafe.ai/), and gives you one row per document: the answer, how sure it is, and the page it came from.
+Write the questions once, in a YAML **pack**. docsignals reads each document with [Nutrient DWS Data Extraction](https://www.nutrient.io/api/), asks every question of every page with [Jev](https://typesafe.ai/), and gives you one row per document: the answer, its confidence score, and the citation.

 ```yaml
 # examples/packs/quickstart.yaml